nonomal/chinese-free-web-font-storage/src/content/post/en/performace_turbo.md

 };
 ```

-### Layout Shift (CLS) Optimization
+### CLS Optimization of Layout Shifts

-Why does layout shift occur?
+Why do layout shifts occur?

-Because font loading generally has a delay, fallback fonts are displayed first, and fallback fonts generally have differences in basic metrics compared to your fonts, causing the browser to recalculate the size of certain elements, leading to layout shift.
+Layout shifts generally occur due to delays in font loading, leading to the fallback font being displayed initially.
+Since the fallback font often differs from the base measurement units of your font, this requires the browser to recalculate the size of certain elements, resulting in layout shifts.

-How to reduce layout shift?
+How to reduce layout shifts?

-Browsers provide `ascent-override`, `descent-override`, and `line-gap-override` to manipulate the basic metrics of a `font-family`.
-We can create a fallback font linked to the local font and adjust the `override` related properties to make the display sizes of the two fonts as consistent as possible.
+The browser provides properties like `ascent-override`, `descent-override`, and `line-gap-override` to manipulate the basic measurements of a `font-family`.
+We can create a fallback font linked to a local font and adjust the `override` properties to keep the display sizes of both fonts as consistent as possible.

 ```js
 @font-face {